AnyChart/docs.anychart.com/PERT_Chart/Pert_Chart.md

 ### Interactivity

 Besides interactivity settings common for all charts, there is something special about PERT Charts events.
-The "pointsSelect" event returns such fields as "selectedMilestones" and "selectedTasks", both fields contain all information about the milestones and tasks selected.
+The **pointsSelect** event returns such fields as `selectedMilestones` and `selectedTasks`, both fields contain all information about the milestones and tasks selected.

 The following sample uses this event.
 Select milestones or tasks and watch the chart title.